-HiPKI RCA only provides the issuance of self-signed certificates, self-issued certificates, subordinate CA certificates, cross-certificates, CARLs, OCSP responder certificates, or OCSP responses, but not the issuance of subscriber certificates.
-For the related requirements for issuing subscriber certificates, please refer to the CPS of the subordinate CAs under HiPKI or the cross-certified CAs.
+HiPKI RCA only provides the issuance of self-signed certificates, self-issued certificates, subordinate CA certificates, cross-certificates, CARLs, OCSP responder certificates, or OCSP responses, but not the issuance of TLS/SSL certificates.
+For the related requirements for issuing TLS/SSL certificates, please refer to the CPS of the subordinate CAs under HiPKI or the cross-certified CAs.